mhbeals/mhwood.github.io/introduction/aims.md

 of map for this rough and often perilous terrain; to allow everyone, regardless of their previous experience, to explore these collections in relative safety.
-It is hoped that the electronic version of this *Atlas* will continue to be updated the most recent surveys of these collections, as well as with additional databases.
+It is hoped that the electronic version of this *Atlas* will continue to be updated with the most recent surveys of these collections, as well as with additional databases.
 To this end, we hereby release the collection, open access, on GitHub, so that the community of periodical researchers and digitisers may strive not to